-We are currently recruiting schools for our 2018 peer review programme which begins on 5 February 2018.
+We are no longer recruiting schools for our 2018 peer review programme however you can contact us to express interest for 2019.
 Drop us an email for more information about how to get involved.

 Southwark Teaching School Alliance is proud to be one of only a handful of groups designated as a hub for the Education Development Trust’s Schools Partnership Programme (SPP).
 SPP is a cluster-based school improvement model based on rigorous and impact-focused peer review.
 It supports school leaders to drive their own improvement, through a continuous cycle of self-review, peer review and school-to-school support and improvement.
 The school being reviewed determines the focus of their review so it is consistent with their own self-evaluation and priorities.
 Shortly after the review an “improvement facilitator” supports the school to develop a plan to respond to review feedback and signpost support.

-In 2017, 22 schools and nurseries across Southwark were part of our peer review programme.
+In 2018, 28 schools and nurseries across and beyond London are participating in our peer review programme.
 Feedback from those involved has been overwhelmingly positive about the benefits of peer review, both for headteachers’ and leaders’ own professional development and for their schools.
 It has enabled those participating to build deeper professional trust, and to secure improvements in their own and each other’s schools.

 “It was an excellent opportunity to work on an objective view of an area of our organisation which we had identified for development.
 The process of working with other local colleagues really helped us to clarify our thinking and has significantly influenced our strategic planning.”
 (Southwark Headteacher, commenting on their participation in our 2016 peer review pilot.)

 Our SPP hub status also means that we are able to support other groups to establish their own peer review clusters.
 Please email firstname.lastname@example.org to find out more.